AlexLintu/Express.js/6-express-and-react/README.md

     (Runs on: http://localhost:3000/)
 15. Create `components` directory and components making a get request to the Express server

+Backend:

+16. Add new scripts in `package.json` (server level) to run server and client simultaneously `"client": "npm start --prefix client" "dev": "concurrently \"npm run server\" \"npm run client\""`
+17. Run `npm run dev` to have both backend and frontend servers run at the same time

+Frontend:

 ## Stack:

 Backend: